ChristophHill/TMS-fMRI_strategic_interaction/README.md

 Code release 1.0.0

 Welcome.
 This repository contains Matlab and R code to replicate all figures and pipelines to estimate the computational models, as well as compressed fMRI t-maps.
 I hope it will serve future researcher interested in the topic of dyadic competitive interactions.
-If you plan to use the data for a project or come up with a new models to capture these complex behaviours, I would be interested to learn about it.
+If you plan to use the data for a project or come up with a new model to capture these complex behaviours, I would be interested to learn about it.
 Drop me an email at Christoph.hill0ATgmail.com.
-Special thanks to Shinsuke Suzuki and Rafael Polania who have contributed to analysis code for this project.
+Special thanks to Shinsuke Suzuki and Rafael Polania who have contributed to code for this project.

 What you will need to run the code for the figures:
 * Up to date version of Matlab with statistical toolbox